Drexana/15A---Health/README.md

 3. Identified only 5% of claimants as outliers within their sorted group.

 # Methodologies
+We achieved these results through the utilization of K-Means Clustering, Isolation Forest, and Random Forest.
+K-Means clustering was used to categorize our data.
+From there we analyzed how the data clustered and assigned risk-categories(preferred, standard, and high-cost).
+We then used an Isolation Forest to determine the anomalies(outliers) within the clusters and highlight them.
+Afterwards, a Random Forest was utilized during Training and Testing to help the model decide a clients classification based on their provided information.

 # Data Sources
 * [Forbes Fraud Statistics  ](https://www.forbes.com/advisor/insurance/fraud-statistics/)